Standard Pallet How Much Does a Pallet Weight Different Type

 Compatibility with Handling Equipment

-The weight of a pallet determines its compatibility with handling equipment such as forklifts and pallet jacks.
-Heavier pallets may require specialized equipment.
+The weight of a pallet goes a long way in determining its compatibility with various handling equipment like forklifts and pallet jacks.
+Heavier pallets may require specialized equipment too.

 Warehouse Storage and Safety Considerations